nsorin/wordpress-docker/Readme.md

 ## Prerequisites

 - A working docker and docker-compose installation
-- An SSH connection to the server where the wordpress website is hosted with the necessary credentials
+- An SSH key whose public counterpart has been registered on the server where wordpress is hosted

 ## How to run

 - Copy `.env.example` as `.env` and fill in the blanks (this should point to the location where wordpress is hosted)
-- Run `pull-from-server.sh` to create the directory structure and download the website from the server
+    - SERVER_HOST: The domain name or IP Address of your webserver
+    - SERVER_PORT: The port which is open to ssh connections on your webserver, typically 22
+    - SERVER_USER: The user on the webserver
+    - SERVER_PATH: The path on the webserver where the website is located
+    - SSH_KEY_PATH: The path to your private SSH key on your local machine.
+This is the key you normally use to connect to the webserver via SSH on your machine.
-- Export your productive database in an SQL file and put it in `db-initial-data`
+- Export your productive database in an SQL file and put it in `db-initial-data` (TODO: Automate this process)
-- Check the `wordpress-data/wp-config.php` file and set the following values:
+- Copy your remote `wp-config.php` in the `wordpress` directory and set the following values:
 ```
 define( 'DB_NAME', 'wpdb' );